-- Explosive, foul-smelling watery diarrhoea, which may contain blood and or mucus - Abdominal pain and fever due to the toxins causing fluid loss from the gut and cell damage - Dehydration which can be severe due to fluid loss infection called pseudomembranous colitis which can cause significant damage to the large bowel resulting in perforation, peritonitis and death.
+- Explosive, foul-smelling watery diarrhoea, which may contain blood and or mucus - Abdominal pain and fever due to the toxins causing cell damage - Dehydration which can be severe due to fluid loss

 In the majority of patients, the illness is mild and a full recovery is usual.
 Older patients often with underlying illnesses and CDI may, however, become seriously ill.
-Occasionally, patients with CDI may develop a severe form of the
+Occasionally, patients with CDI may develop a severe form of the infection called pseudomembranous colitis which can cause significant damage to the large bowel resulting in perforation, peritonitis and death.